marbl/MetagenomeScope/README.md

 See [the README](https://github.com/marbl/MetagenomeScope/blob/master/docs/README.md) in the `docs/` folder of this repository, where the code for the info site is stored.

+### Code Links

+There are a couple of locations throughout MetagenomeScope's source code (in addition to the places mentioned above) where the solution was based on an article or example.
+These places are marked in the source code with a comment including the string `CODELINK:`, and should all contain a URL to their original source.

 ## Contact

 MetagenomeScope was created by members of the [Pop Lab](https://sites.google.com/a/cs.umd.edu/poplab/) in the [Center for Bioinformatics and Computational Biology](https://cbcb.umd.edu/) at the [University of Maryland, College Park](https://umd.edu/).